-Facebook makes this particularly easy with its group functionality.
-For example, let’s say you’re hosting a 10k per day step challenge as a peer-to-peer fundraiser.
+For example, let’s say you’re hosting a 10k steps per day Facebook Challenge.
 You’d then create a Facebook group for all participants to join, share their fundraisers, and connect with one another.
 You could even live stream within the group and host group runs.

 This tip is especially valuable if you’re hosting a fully virtual fundraiser, as many organizations have during the COVID-19 pandemic.
 As a society, we’re experiencing distance like never before.
-Groups are a great way to bring participants together.
+Groups are a great way to bring participants together and empower them to bond over their shared interest in your nonprofit.
 And, as you begin to transition back to in-person events, you can continue using these groups as a motivational tool for participants!

 Our final, and perhaps most important, tip is to communicate with your peer-to-peer participants for the duration of their fundraisers.
 While peer-to-peer fundraising is a largely supporter-driven effort— after all, they’re raising funds rather than you doing so— that doesn’t mean you can take a back-seat role in the effort.